jamilat/map-data/README.md

 # map-data
-CSV files for Software Management and Processes class (SWEN90016 University of Melbourne 2025 Semester 2 from July-November)
+Data processing for Software Management and Processes subject (SWEN90016 University of Melbourne 2025 Semester 2 from July-November)

 $WORKDIR is the project's working directory containing all files associated with it.